10 Things I’ve Learned About RVs In My First Month at Pete’s RV Center

 Cortes Campers are built like a boat—durable and strong, ready for an adventure.

 Currently in stock, with more models on the way, is Cortes 17.
 This travel trailer, which comes in an array of vibrant colors, is 17 feet long and 8.11 feet wide.
 It sleeps two with a rear dinette that converts into a double bed.
-At its middle sits an additional, smaller dinette, as well as a kitchen with a sink, 8.0 cu ft fridge, microwave oven, and three burner stove.
+In the middle of the unit sits an additional, smaller dinette, as well as a kitchen with a sink, 8.0 cu ft fridge, microwave oven, and three burner stove.
 A bathroom and closet space are at Cortes 17’s rear.

 Cortes 17 also has double pane acrylic windows, a marine gelcoat, anti-skid floors, all stainless steal fasteners, plug and play wire harnesses, and a patented gray water dump system.